onureozcan/zero_os/Readme.md

 17 syscalls required by newlib are placed in syscall interface.
 Some of them has implementations and some are empty.
 No filesystem driver and virtual file system yet.
-Also does not have a gui.
-Uses 80*25 text mode
+Uses VBE linear frame buffer but does not have a gui yet.
+Uses sequences of simple bezier curves for drawing fonts rather than standard formats like otf, ttf etc.

 It is still too young and I am implementing core features one by one.
 As new features are added, will amend this file also.